JonnyBanana/RoboKup/README.md

 </BR>

-<h2>:soccer::soccer::soccer:The Goal of this Simple Script:soccer::soccer::soccer:</h2>
+<h2>:soccer::soccer::soccer:b The Goal of this Simple Script :soccer::soccer::soccer:</h2>

 There are several scripts on the internet that do good or badly the same thing, but I decided to optimize some of these scripts so as to make the program compatible with all windows systems.